loginom/loginom-help-en-omegat/data/quick-start/README.md

 * **Standard components** are provided by the platform.
 * **Derived components** are created and configured by a user.

-The derived components can be created from combination of the workflow nodes implementing the random processing logics.
+The derived component can be created from combination of the workflow nodes implementing the random processing logics.

 Thus, a set of tools for implementation of different data processing logics is not limited by standard platform components, and it can be expanded by users.